Karimi-Lab/inucs/README.md

 | 2       | 3       | 1     |
 | ...     |         |       |

 The table above is an example of the final count matrix that we were after!
-If we have this count matrix, then we can go ahead and select any parts of it to plot a *heatmap* for, for example.
+If we have this count matrix, then we can select any parts of it to plot a *heatmap* for, for example.

 ### 3.3 Algorithm Explanation